lclarkmichalek/site/content/post/monitoring-queue.md

 monitoring.
 It just makes it possible to ask 'what should I be monitoring' and 'what should I be alerting'.

-This post aims to go through a real service in production at Qubit, and the metrics and alerts on it.
+This post aims to go through a real service in production at Qubit and the metrics and alerts on it.
 More importantly, it covers the rationale behind the decisions, and points out the various patterns that occur when implementing monitoring.
 Some of those patterns are general to almost any application, while